Protect Our Religious Freedom

 The United States Conference of Catholic Bishops (USCCB) has vowed to fight this mandate that assaults the founding principles of our country.
 USCCB President Cardinal Dolan of New York issued a video on the mandate.
 Like their colleagues across the nation, Illinois’ six bishops issued letters to parishioners about the unfair rule to be read at Mass.

 Dozens of Catholic dioceses and organizations have filed suit against the federal government, questioning the blatant unconstitutionality of the HHS mandate.
-Our U.S. bishops set a aside a "Fortnight for Freedom" during the summers of 2012, 2013 and 2014 to highlight the importance of religious liberty.
+Our U.S. bishops set a aside a "Fortnight for Freedom" during the summer of 2012 to highlight the importance of religious liberty, an observance that has continued each summer since.

 Our Illinois bishops and the Catholic Conference of Illinois have been vigilant on this issue from the start.
 CCI wrote members of Illinois’ congressional delegation when the rule was under consideration, urging them to support the Respect for Rights of Conscience Act (HR 1179 and S 1467), which allows for a conscience clause in the implementation of the federal health care reform law.
 Our bishops wrote Sebelius, urging her to broaden the religious exemption.